Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Introduction

 \section{Introduction}

 Magnetism is a fundamental interaction in nature that is responsible for the attractive and repulsive forces observed in magnetic materials.
-Localized magnetic moments can interact and cause macroscopic-magnetic ordering.
+Localized magnetic moments can interact and cause macroscopic magnetic ordering.
 Ferromagnetism and anti-ferromagnetism are the simplest forms of such macroscopic ordering; their origin is quantum mechanical and determined by the exchange interaction and the Pauli exclusion principle.
-Magnetic anisotropy is instead a measure of the coupling between spin and spatial degrees of freedom in a material.
+Magnetic anisotropy arises instead from the coupling between spin and spatial degrees of freedom in a material.
 This is determined at the atomic level by the spin-orbit interaction.
 A correct ab-initio description of the magnetic properties of materials must be able to capture these different interactions\cite{Sanvito2019}.

-The success of \ac{DFT} in describing the magnetic properties of materials can be ascribed to its ability to account for exchange interactions, via the exchange-correlation potential, and magnetic anisotropy through the spin-orbit interaction\cite{Bihlmayer2018}.
-Although \ac{DFT} is a formally exact approach to the calculation of the ground state of electronic systems, in practice, the exact exchange-correlation functional is unknown and approximations must be considered.
+The success of \ac{DFT} in describing the magnetic properties of materials can be ascribed to its ability to account for exchange interactions, via the \ac{XC} potential, and magnetic anisotropy through the spin-orbit interaction\cite{Bihlmayer2018}.
+Although \ac{DFT} is a formally exact approach to the calculation of the ground state of electronic systems, in practice, the exact \ac{XC} functional is unknown and approximations must be considered.
 Local-density approximations have been shown to be quite successful in describing the equilibrium magnetic properties\cite{BROOKS20012059} and the slow adiabatic dynamics in solids\cite{PhysRevLett.75.729,PhysRevB.54.1019}.

-The aim of \ac{TDDFT} is to extend this success to linear response properties and to the real-time domain\cite{Xu2024}.
-Under non-equilibrium conditions, the exchange interactions become dynamical, and the simple picture of Heisenberg exchange breaks down.
+The aim of \ac{TDDFT}, i.e. \ac{DFT}'s time-dependent counterpart, is to extend this success to linear-response properties and to the nonperturbative real-time domain\cite{Onida2002,Marques2004,Casida2012,JornetSomoza2015,Correa2018,Byun2020,Kononov2022,Xu2024}.
+Under non-equilibrium conditions, the exchange interactions become dynamical, and the simple static picture of Heisenberg exchange breaks down.
 To overcome this problem, electronic degrees of freedom should also evolve dynamically.